ak-plarium/ds-project-template/README.md

    - Click the `Confgire SSO` drop down menu, and click authorize here:
 ![Authorization popup](./readme-images/authorization.png)

+2. Create a new repo on DataBricks with the **same name as your project name**, push the local repo to the remote.

 3. Create a **Personal Access Token** for DataBricks so that it can read your repos.
    - Go to: **Settings** > **Developer Settings** > **Personal access tokens**